-73. The subproject is needed because the present water supply system of Gaya is inadequate for the needs of the growing population.
-Per capita supply is low as 40 liters per capita per day (lpcd) which is below the required 135 lpcd and the unaccounted for water (UFW) is around 40%.
+52. The proposed GWSP has been planned after analyzing the present situation in Gaya and justifying its need.
+In particular, GWSP2 subproject is necessary because the present water supply system of Gaya is inadequate for the needs of the growing population.
+Per capita supply is low at 40 lpcd which is below the required 135 lpcd.
+The unaccounted for water (UFW) is at around 40%.
 The storage and distribution network is insufficient and old to meet even present requirements.
 Improvement and rehabilitation in the water supply system has been identified as a major priority for Gaya.
-The objective of this sub-project is to provide continuous (24x7) pressurized, safe water of 135 lpcd to the entire population, through household connections where feasible, at the required minimum pressure head.
-In other words, the water service will meet the Indian National Service Level Benchmarks.
+Therefore, the objective of GWSP2 subproject is to provide continuous (24x7), pressurized, and safe water to the entire population at 135 lpcd through household connections, where feasible, at the required minimum pressure head.
+In other words, the water service will aim to meet the Indian National Service Level Benchmarks.